The cartoonists who helped take down a Malaysian prime minister

 Russell, of Cartoonists Rights Network International, said Zunar faces a situation similar to that of other dissident cartoonists when their former oppressors leave office.

-In the last year of Najib's rule, Zunar was banned from leaving the country and faced prison time.
+In the last year of Najib's rule, Zunar was banned from leaving the country.
 Credit: Zunar

 "Even with Zunar's heroes ... now in a new government, he's going to start drawing the same cartoons about them," he said.
 "This is not necessarily a happy ending.
 If Zunar is true to his roots, he will be as ruthless with the new government as any (other) government.